MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting-soap-odata-ui-pages.md

 In this article, you can learn more about different methods and tools that you can use for troubleshooting web service errors on OData/SOAP web services on pages, queries, and codeunits.

-## Do not use Microsoft pages as SOAP/OData APIs
+## Don't use Microsoft pages as SOAP/OData APIs

 The [!INCLUDE[prod_short](../includes/prod_short.md)] application evolves over time and changes happen to the user interface as part of this.
 This means that the page structure and fields might also change when interacting with the page from a web service client and it is not something you can depend on being stable over time.